2betafactor/seo-slides/src/slides/01-intro.md

 ![Link](./link-pyramid.png)

-10 blogposts with 10 internal linked to a blogpost
+For example, 10 blogposts with 10 internal links link to a blogpost with the main keyword.